marco-bolo/wp2-wp5-workshop/Information_QA.md

 More information on the primers can be found in [Miya et al. 2015](http://rsos.royalsocietypublishing.org/lookup/doi/10.1098/rsos.150088).

+> The first universal primers for eDNA were designed on the 12S rRNA gene (for details, see Results and Discussion) and were named MiFish-U-F/R (with overhang adapter sequences for library preparation; U, F and R represent universal, forward and reverse, respectively).
+In addition, we had to design MiFish-E-F/R to accommodate sequence variations in the priming sites of elasmobranchs (E), with the primer designs based on newly assembled partial mitogenome sequences from 160 species (electronic supplementary material, table S2).

 ## Do the reference database [for the aquarium datasets] contain only the target species, only fish species, or also outgroups (e.g. crustaceans)?
 Yes they only contain fish species.